Estimate Time6 min

 One guideline to keep in mind is to try to contribute at least enough to get any available company match.
 This is like free money into your workplace savings plan.

-A lot of people like the fact that workplace savings plans, like 401(k)s and 403(b)s, are "automatic savings" programs—set it and forget it.
+A lot of people like the fact that workplace savings plans, like 401(k)s and 403(b)s, are "automatic savings" programs.
 Money goes directly into their workplace savings accounts every paycheck.
 And if by any chance you can increase your contributions, or if you're in a position to try to contribute more to "make up" for stopped contributions, even better.
 But just starting to contribute again, at any amount that is reasonable given your budget, is a great start.

 If you don't have a retirement account through your employer, consider contributing to an IRA.
 You may be able to set up automatic transfers from your spending account or even have contributions made via direct deposit.
 Making your savings automatic is a great way to boost the odds of success since you never need to think about it or add it to your to-do list.